-A: Bed bugs are extremely difficult to treat, even for our well-trained technicians.
-Most customers have failed to get rid of bed bugs by themselves and have called White Knight to get rid of them.
-Our professional advice is you should not attempt to control an infestation with do-it-yourself products, but rather leave the treatment to the professionals.
+A: Bed bugs are "maddeningly difficult" to treat, even for our well-trained technicians.
+You should not attempt to control an infestation with do-it-yourself products, but rather leave the treatment to the professionals.

-Q: How Does White Knight Treat for Bed Bugs?
+Q: How Does All Pest Control Treat for Bed Bugs?

-A: White Knight Pest Control uses the latest products and techniques in the battle against these bloodsucking arthropods.
-While individual circumstances vary from household to household, we normally use a combination of techniques that include traditional insecticide treatments and eco-friendly, green alternatives.
+A: All Pest Control uses the latest products and techniques in the battle against these blood-sucking arthropods.
+While individual circumstances vary from household to household, we may use a combination of techniques that include traditional insecticide treatments and ecofriendly, green alternatives.